NM Curriculum NM Classroom Visits NM Field Trips NM Water NM Artists NM Nature Centers NM Films

 Albuquerque Area

 The mission of the Center for Social Sustainable Systems (CESOSS) is to reconnect schools, students, and families with local agricultural traditions that include small farming, gardening, and the importance of acequias in our community.
 They have piloted school-based farmer’s markets held at local elementary schools, helped to establish and upkeep a school garden at Dolores Gonzales Elementary in Albuquerque, have coordinated events and workshops at local elementary schools, and have worked with teachers to bring lessons to their classes.
+Their Ciclos de la Tierra: Cultivating Querencia through Mutualismo Resolana and Self Governance curriculum meets a need for a school garden curriculum immersed in the local history and traditions of the Central Rio Grande Valley, in what is known now as the Valle de Atrisco, which is sitting on Tiwa land.

 Desert Oasis Teaching Garden